 Creating with Clay

 Whether you are a beginner or have taken a clay class, you can participate in this clay Winterim course.
 In this workshop, students will design and create unique ceramic pieces.
 Beginning students will learn how to construct vessels using slabs of clay.
 Students who have already taken at least one semester of throwing at SAS may choose to spend the week throwing or handbuilding their wares.
-After a fun week of making pottery during Winterim, once the pots are fired, students will return to the studio to glaze their pieces during a work period.
+After a fun week of making pottery during Winterim and once the pots are bisque-fired, students will return to the studio to glaze their pieces during a work period.
 After the pots are glazed-fired, students may take home their pottery.

 Life After High School: An Inspired Design Course